• Skip to primary navigation

 • Soft & chewy- These cookies are the most perfect texture.

-• Covered in sugar- The sugar coating gives a nice contrast to the soft inside.
+• Covered in Sugar- The sugar coating gives a nice contrast to the soft inside.

 Ingredient Notes

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
+It also contains xanthan gum which really helps give baked goods their bounce.

-• Milk of Choice- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
+• Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
 For non dairy, use a non dairy milk of your choosing.

-• Unsalted Butter or Vegan Baking Sticks- Use ½ cup (1 stick) softened.
-Don’t use melted; the cookies will spread.
+• Unsalted Butter or Vegan Baking Sticks- Don’t use melted; the cookies will spread into a giant mess.

 • Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together.